velipso/polybooljs/README.md

    etc)
 4. Uses formulas that take floating point irregularities into account (via configurable epsilon)
 5. Provides an API for constructing efficient sequences of operations
+6. Support for GeoJSON Polygon and MultiPolygon (experimental)

 # Resources